 Diamonds are by far the biggest choice of jewelry when searching for the perfect gift for a significant other.
 Also, it happens to be one of the most expensive stones usually used to make beautiful pieces of jewelry.

-Among a lot of factors in selecting the best diamond for your budget, Clarity comes in the most 4 important factors that you will need to look for, and since there is a lot of confusion and sales people “theories in clarity, we will be reviewing the most common clarity grade in this article, the VVS grades.
+Among a lot of factors in selecting the best diamond for your budget, clarity comes in the most 4 important factors that you will need to look for, and since there is a lot of confusion and sales people “theories in clarity, we will be reviewing the most common clarity grade in this article, the VVS grades.

-Very Very Slightly Included, or VVS for short – in its two grades- refers to the number & size of the inclusions found on a diamond, and considered one of the highest clarity levels (grades) available, right after IF-FL, as you see in this scale:
+So for example, Very Very Slightly Included, or VVS for short – in its two grades- refers to the number & size of the inclusions found on a diamond.
+VVS is considered one of the highest clarity levels (grades) available, right after IF-FL, as you see in this scale:

 The thing about diamond jewelry is that there are so many different variations in the market.
 There are, also, different cuts, which is why you need to carry out a lot of research before purchasing it.
 Without adequate research and findings, you might end up purchasing the wrong diamond piece without realizing.

-What is VVS Clarity?
+VVS Clarity: What is it?
 Is it needed all times?
 And is it that important?

 What is Diamond Clarity?